 Salvation comes by no other name but His (Acts 4:12).
 God’s favor is bestowed upon our lives through His grace and that alone (2 Corinthians 8:9).
 If we reject the one through whom grace is bestowed (Jesus and His teachings), we forfeit God’s grace, favor and ultimately the salvation He provides.

-In Hebrews 3:7-17 and Hebrews 10:26 the context is talking about faith.
-Throughout the Bible, faith had to be exercised to receive anything from God, whether salvation or a promise of blessing.
-Abram obeyed the voice of God leaving his homeland with the promise of God’s blessing (Genesis 12).
-The Word preached has to be mixed with faith to profit the hearers (Hebrews 4:2).
-The paralytic man was touched by the Master as a result of “Jesus seeing their faith” in action (Mark 2:5).
-Their active faith got Jesus’ attention which brought about both the paralytic’s forgiveness and healing.
+The paralytic man was touched by the Master as a result of “Jesus seeing their faith” (Mark 2:5).
+Their exercise of faith got Jesus’ attention, which brought about both the paralytic’s forgiveness and healing.
 “Even so faith, if it hath not works, is dead, being alone” (James 2:17).